eddmanthailand/Reseller-Connect/replit.md

 ```

 **Security:**
+- Session-based authentication with Flask sessions
 - Password hashing with SHA-256 (note: should upgrade to bcrypt for production)
-- Session secret from environment variable
+- Session secret from environment variable (has default for dev)
+- Route protection with `login_required` and `admin_required` decorators
+- Role-based access control
 - Input validation on all endpoints
 - SQL injection prevention via parameterized queries